3 min read | 1 October, 2020 By Laura Sands

 Don’t assume every employee knows what is happening in the business and why you are doing it.
 Take a step back to understand how well you are currently communicating to employees.
 How much do your staff understand about what you do?

 Identify your organisation’s purpose

 What do you do and aspire to do?
 What would be lost if your business closed tomorrow?
 Unearth the details of your purpose by conducting surveys with consumers and staff.

-Craft and communicate your organisational purpose so that it resonates with your employees and your customers.
-Use multiple communication tools, including talks, visual illustrations, imagery and music and disperse the messages to everyone involved in your business.
+Craft and communicate your organisation’s purpose so that it resonates with your employees and your customers.
+Using a variety of tools such as talks, imagery and music will help you share the messages to everyone involved in your business.

-By creating a strong and positive culture, organisational purpose and a working environment that is meaningful and aligned with your staff, you will attract and retain the talent you need to make your business a success.
-Establishing a positive organisational purpose is one of the key motivators in attracting people who want to work for you.
-People are more likely to invest time, energy and enthusiasm into things they believe in.
+Creating a positive organisational purpose is one of the key motivators in attracting people who want to work for you.
+People are more likely to invest time, energy and enthusiasm in things they believe in.